 Did you know that it works like an auction?
 This means that when you place a bid on a keyword, you’re bidding to have your ads shown to relevant audiences that are most likely to click.
 You’re tapping into the biggest online audience out there, as Google is the number one search engine worldwide.
 Not only does Google have over a billion people using their products and services.
-When it comes to search queries, Google handles 40,000 searches per second and as of December 2019, it holds 92.71% of the search engine market share.
+When it comes to search queries, Google handles approximately 70,000 searches per second and as of July 2020, it holds 86.86% of the search engine market share.

 So, the race is to appear on the first page, under or besides the organic search content on the search engine result page, more popularly known as SERP (Search Engine Results Pages).
 The first page of Google captures at least 71% of search traffic clicks.
 That number goes down drastically for the second page.

 That’s why Google AdWords is so powerful (and profitable).
 There’s no better form of SEM (search engine marketing) out there when you have the budget.